RinierMC/Custom-Enchants/README.md

         MyLightningEnchant lightning = new MyLightningEnchant();
         ce.registerCustomEnchant(lightning, "lightning");

-        // Register our custom listener
+        // Register your custom listener
         getServer().getPluginManager().registerEvents(new LightningListener(lightning), this);
     }
 }